Utah's Connection to

 Chosen its 10th President

-In June 2007, the Unity for Gallaudet movement organized protests that led to the Middle States Commission on Higher Education (MSCHE) placing Gallaudet University on probationary status.
+In June 2007, the Unity for Gallaudet movement organized protests, a pivotal moment that led to the Middle States Commission on Higher Education (MSCHE) placing Gallaudet University on probationary status.
 The university was under increased pressure to improve academically and meet MSCHE standards in admissions, leadership, integrity, and retention (Berke, 2014).
+However, these protests also served as a catalyst for positive change.
 During a meeting on June 27, 2008, the MSCHE reaffirmed Gallaudet University's accreditation (Unity for Gallaudet, 2007).
 On January 1, 2010, Dr. T. Alan Hurwitz became Gallaudet University's tenth president.
 It is worth noting that the protest helped improve the situation and placed Gallaudet University on a much more positive path.
 "People look up to Gallaudet University because it is a pillar of the Deaf community," said Dr. Hurwitz, dean of the National Technical Institute for the Deaf at the Rochester Institute of Technology.
 He also stated that he believed the dispute arose more from the selection process than a disagreement over Deaf culture (Durr, 2011).

 Gallaudet University has